![]() |

 Speedometer mounted at left hand side of the

-fork instead of in the centre.
+fork instead of the centre of the front fork.

 Pillion footrest lug added to lower left chain stay.